The table below covers the main Chinese menu dishes. Carry on reading for a wide range of Chinese menu dishes.

 different recognised Chinese regional cooking styles, many of its traditional Dim Sum dishes having been anglicised for the takeaway market.
 It’s the home from which sprang most of our takeaway favourites, including sweet & sour dishes, the ever-popular chow mein, wonton dumplings, fried rice and noodles.

-Fujian cuisine favours braising, stewing, steaming and boiling using seafoods and woodland delicacies as main ingredients.
+- Fujian cuisine favours braising, stewing, steaming and boiling using seafood and woodland delicacies as main ingredients.
 Broths and soups are the region’s specialities.
 One dish you may have heard of is the delectable “Buddha jumps over the wall”.